The Aluminum Association, and the aluminum industry, has long made the safety and well-being of its employees a top priority.

 Bulk aluminum intended for re-melting is often cast in the form of large shapes, weighing 700 to 2000 pounds, commonly known as sows.
 The sow-casting process generally results in unavoidable internal shrinkage cavities, which can become reservoirs for collecting large amounts of water.
 Sows are also subject to surface moisture and other contaminants.
 This contamination can result in dangerous explosions during the re-melt process.
 Therefore, operators must make every effort to avoid charging sows that contain moisture, either entrapped or on the surface, into molten aluminum.

 The Aluminum Association discourages the practice of drying sows by placing them on furnace sills containing molten aluminum.
 Explosions may occur from sows slipping into the molten baths before fully dry or from water condensing between stacks of sows.

 Aluminum Fines & Powder

-Activities including the grinding, sawing, cutting, sanding and scratch brushing of aluminum generate fine aluminum particles, some of which are potentially explosive.
+Activities including the grinding, polishing, sawing, cutting, sanding and scratch brushing of aluminum generate fine aluminum particles, some of which are potentially explosive.
 These particles are known as “fines”, “dust” or “powder.”